 A hit and run accident in a Paris taxi confirmed the prayer warrior and revealed the skeptic.
 Sadly, I was the skeptic.

-Last month I spent two weeks in Moldova teaching a class at the Moldova Bible Seminary.
-(Watch for more about this experience.)
+I had just spent two weeks in Moldova teaching a class at the Moldova Bible Seminary.
 My friend Lisa traveled with me.
 On our way home we had the fun blessing of spending two days and three nights in Paris to do some sightseeing.

 After landing at Charles de Gaulle Airport and picking up our bags at the carousel, we bought our museum passes and bus tickets at the tourism desk.
 The nice lady there warned us to make sure we used only official Paris taxis and pointed us toward the taxi stand.